Learning and Support

 Level Two: Addressing Persistent Issues

 The second level of the Learning and Support Model comes into play when a child displays a weakness that continues over time to cause an impediment to learning despite the remediating factors of the classroom environment, the concrete nature of the Montessori materials, and the expertise of the teachers.
-The weakness then becomes a “cause for concern”, when the child displays an issue that gets in the way of him/her taking in information or demonstrating to others what he/she knows.
+The weakness then becomes a “cause for concern”, when the child displays an issue that gets in the way of their taking in information or demonstrating to others what they know.
 We believe that this is a crucial moment in the child’s academic journey because of the overwhelming data supporting the efficacy of early intervention.
 Teachers formally document their concerns and observations and process the information with Laura Gottfried or Anne Robbins.
-If they feel the concerns are warranted, the EACMSI Child Study Team will observe and work directly with the child and then share their experience and suggestions with the classroom teachers.
+If they feel the concerns are warranted, the EACMSI Teacher Support Team will observe and work directly with the child and then share their experience and suggestions with the classroom teachers.

-The Child Study Team is an interdisciplinary think tank made up of Anne Robbins, Laura Gottfried, Melani Fuchs, Terry Cater-Cyker Liz Allen and Patrice Jennings.
-They have been working together as the Child Study Team for over 10 years to provide another layer of support to students and classroom teachers.
+The Teacher Support Team is an interdisciplinary think tank made up of Anne Robbins, Laura Gottfried, Melani Fuchs, Terry Cater-Cyker, Liz Allen, Patrice Jennings and Donyan Shadions.
+They have been working together as the Teacher Support Team for over 15 years to provide another layer of support to students and classroom teachers.
 Each member of the team brings a different area of expertise and generates a different subset of information and observation.

 Level Three: Further Support

-The third level of the Learning and Support Model comes into play when the student continues to display impediments to their learning despite the added support provided by his/her Plan for Learning.
-At this point the need for assessment goes one step farther than the Child Study Team, resulting in either a referral to the Ithaca City School District or a private diagnostician.
+The third level of the Learning and Support Model comes into play when the student continues to display impediments to their learning despite the added support provided by their Plan for Learning.
+At this point the need for assessment goes one step farther than the Teacher Support Team, resulting in either a referral to the Ithaca City School District or a private diagnostician.